presnick/ProgramsInformationPeople/_sources/Testing/Testingclasses.rst

    :feedback_b: You want to check whether it has the correct side effect, whether it correctly mutates the list.
    :correct: b

-   We have usually used the sorted function, which takes a list as input and returns a new list containing the same items, possibly in a different order.
-There is also a method called sort for lists.
-It changes the order of the items in the list, and returns the value None.
+   We have usually used the ``sorted`` function, which takes a list as input and returns a new list containing the same items, possibly in a different order.
+There is also a method called ``sort`` for lists (e.g. ``[1,6,2,4].sort()``).
+It changes the order of the items in the list itself, and it returns the value ``None``.
 Which kind of test case would you use on the sort method?